seibushin/todo/README.md

 Powerfolder | skill demonstration

 ## Start and Stop
 Use git to pull the project.
-Afterwards you can navigate to the project root and simply<br>
+Afterwards you can navigate to the project root and simply use<br>
 <code>./gradlew build</code><br>
 The created war can be deployed to a tomcat server

 ## Usage
 <a href="http://localhost:8080/todo/">http://localhost:8080/todo/</a><br>